soundpress/RulesOfNYC/docs/c16/index.rst

       (v) Factors to Determine the Amount Due for Improvements.
 If it is determined that the prime lessee or sublessor, as applicable, did incur costs for improvements for which he or she has not yet been compensated, the Loft Board will determine the amount due and payable in accordance with the following criteria:

-         (A) All improvements as defined in 29 RCNY § 2-07 of these rules, are compensable;
+         (A) All improvements as defined in 29 RCNY § 2-07, are compensable;

          (B) The Loft Board will establish the value of the improvements by determining the actual costs incurred for the improvements based on evidence presented;